SophieWDK/sophiewdk.github.io/index.markdown

 From this, we observe that non-violent crimes, such as **Larceny/Theft**, dominate the crime landscape, with peaks reaching nearly 48,000 reported cases in a single year.
 In contrast, violent crimes, including **weapon-related offenses** and **vandalism**, have remained relatively stable over the years.

+It is worth noticing a huge drop in **vehicle theft** after 2005.
+According to [this article](https://www.eastbaytimes.com/2007/02/16/car-thefts-decrease-statewide/); "law enforcement officers across the state have employed new technologies to fight car theft."
+That could be an explanation for the drop and the reason why the drop has been stable since.

+Another observation worth noticing is how the corona pandemic in 2020 may have influenced the different kinds of crimes.
+There is a huge drop in **theft** but a big rice in **burglary** for instance.

-A sharp decline in recorded crimes is evident after 2014, which may be attributed to increased policing strategies or c hanges in crime reporting methods.
+A sharp decline in recorded crimes is evident after 2014, which may be attributed to increased policing strategies or changes in crime reporting methods.
 However, rather than eliminating crime, these shifts have merely displaced it geographically and altered its nature.

 ---